Want to instantly make your next dinner party more interactive and memorable? Turn it into an olive oil tasting party!

 7. Cleanse Your Palate

 Between oils, you want to “reset” your palate so you can fully experience the aromas and flavors of the next oil.
 Don’t eat anything that will linger in your mouth and impair your ability to taste, like spicy foods.
-Instead, munch on a refreshing or neutral palate cleanser such as green apple slices, bread, or plain crackers, and then follow with a sip of water or plain seltzer.
-Water alone won’t be enough to clear the oil from your taste buds since oil is not water-soluble.
+The best palate cleanser is green apple slices followed with a sip of water or plain seltzer.
+Bread doesn't do much to cleanse the palate, but it will absorb some oil and give the taste buds a break.

 Repeat this process with your remaining olive oils, compare their taste, and keep track of your favorites!